GabiAcosta/holbertonschool-shell/io_redirections_and_filters/README.md

 0. This script prints “Hello, World”, followed by a new line to the standard output.
 1. This script displays a confused smiley "(Ôo)'.
 2. This script displays the content of the /etc/passwd file.
+3. This script displays the content of /etc/passwd and /etc/hosts.